Empowerment Through Education

 About ETE

 Founded by Isabelle Qi and Olivia Chen, Empowerment Through Education (ETE) is a student-run, international non-profit organization based in New Jersey.
-We seek to raise awareness to the plight of schools in rural China.
+We seek to address educational inequality in rural China through the power of youth advocacy, civic engagement, and sustainable resource consumption.

-Learn more about ETE and our cause by exploring our website!
+Learn more about ETE and our cause by exploring our website or reading our Supporting Materials!

 China's Rural-Urban Education Gap